misterzuko/misterzuko/README.md

 ![Profile Banner](https://via.placeholder.com/1000x250?text=Welcome+to+My+GitHub+Profile)

 ## 🚀 About Me
-Hiiiiiiiiiiiiiiiiii, My other account was banned so. press f for R.I.P. but anyways, I used to like to write scripts to hack an application.
+Hiiiiiiiiiiiiiiiiii, My other account was banned so... press f for R.I.P☠️. but anyways, I used to like to write scripts to hack an application.
-But now I decided to repent because it was a big sin (maybe).
+But now I decided to repent because i think it was a big sin (kayanya sih).
 Now I focus on developing skills to develop an application, and aspire to become an amateur full stack developer lol.

 ---